status-im/nim-json-serialization/docs/src/reference.md

     Seven = "Seven"
 ```

-`nim-json-serialization` automatically detects the expected representation for each enum based on its declaration.
+`json_serialization` automatically detects the expected representation for each enum based on its declaration.
 - `Fruit` expects string literals.
 - `Drawer` and `Number` expect numeric literals.
 - `Mixed` (with both string and numeric values) is disallowed by default.